ThePickle25/Real-Time-Emotion-Recognition/README.md

 ## Architecture
+* Brand new CNN
   * An end-to-end deep learning framework, based on attentional convolutional network
   * Attention mechanism is added through spatial transformer network

 <p align="center">
   <img src="imgs/net_arch.png" width="960" title="Deep-Emotion Architecture">
 </p>
+* Pretrained model ViI from HuggingFace
+  * A pretrained model is published in HuggingFace that we used to finetune with our dataset.

 ## Datasets